regimantas/proxinet/README.md

 # ProxiNet

 **ProxiNet** is a modern, dynamic, and lightweight reverse proxy server for HTTP and HTTPS.
-It supports automatic certificate management, real-time configuration reloads, load balancing with weights, WebSocket proxying, multi-language logging, and can be easily run as a Linux systemd or Windows service.
+It supports automatic certificate management, real-time configuration reloads, load balancing with weights, WebSocket proxying, multi-language logging, and can be easily run as a Linux systemd service.

 ---